 Heavy Metals in Baby Food Products Caused Neurological, Cognitive Damage In Child, Mother’s Lawsuit Claims

-A Pennsylvania mother has filed a lawsuit against baby food manufacturers, alleging that toxic heavy metals in a number of popular caused her child to suffer a host of health problems, including neurological brain damage, developmental and cognitive delays.
+A Pennsylvania mother has filed a lawsuit against baby food manufacturers, alleging that toxic heavy metals in a number of popular products caused her child to suffer a host of health problems, including neurological brain damage, developmental and cognitive delays.

 The complaint (PDF), filed last month in the Court of Common Pleas in Philadelphia by Michelle Gardner, naming Gerber, Nestle USA, Inc., and Beech-Nut Nutrition Company, as well as Brown’s Super Stores, Inc. and Shoprite of Island Avenue, as defendants.